rz4/MinoTauro/README.md

 ## Spec (Clojure-like Specifications For PyTorch)
 Inspired from Clojure's `spec`, MinoTauro includes a similar system for predicate type checking.
-This package in conjunction with the formalized `sigmod` allows for runtime predicate checking of components, and other features common in Clojure's `spec` such as `conform`, `explain`, and `gen`.
+This package in conjunction with the formalized `mu` allows for runtime predicate checking of components, and other features common in Clojure's `spec` such as `conform`, `explain`, and `gen`.
 These tools were added to MintoTauro to help debug computational graphs, constrain model architecture to facilitate design collaboration, and to easily generate valid data/models.